We feel desolate at the squandering of such an enormous opportunity

 Everything comes from Nothing

-It sounds unconvincing, but don’t you think that if you can steady yourself, to reach this point can be a great thing: a powerful thing; a moment of rebirth?
-Because from that moment of nothingness, everything can come forth in a tremendous act of self-creation and determination.
-You must now learn to generate meaning in all that you see around you, or it won’t be there.
-In doing so you become an artist: a revolutionary.
+This may sound unconvincing, but don’t you think that, if you can steady yourself, to reach this point of no return could actually be a great thing, a powerful thing; a moment of rebirth, a moment of truth?
+Because from this moment of nothingness, everything can come forth in a tremendous act of self-creation and determination.
+To find meaning in life now you must learn to generate meaning in all that you see around you, yourself, or it won’t be there.
+In doing this you become an artist: you become a true revolutionary.

 Sometimes, we need to welcome these moments of despair when we have nothing to say, when our side has lost, when we are empty.

 You could decide to become kinder, more open and understanding; humble and forgiving.
-You can choose to see worth where you didn’t before.
+You can choose to see value in people and places where you didn’t see it before.
 Perhaps you will be able to bear pain you previously thought was unbearable.
-Maybe, at your wits end, you will find the courage to stand up against injustice, oppression, exploitation, bullying and cruelty.
+Maybe, at your wits end, you will find more courage to stand up to injustice, oppression, exploitation, bullying and cruelty.
 Perhaps you will be energised more than ever to fight for a human, socialist society despite the current Tory shitstorm.

-The first is the scene in War and Peace when Pierre lies down on his back and looks at the “high everlasting sky”.
+The first moment of truth that comes to mind is the scene in War and Peace when Pierre lies down on his back and looks at the “high everlasting sky”.
+Everything falls away from him, all his cares.
+His whole perspective on life widens and softens.It is a religious experience.

-The second is the story Edward Grey, the Kabbalist, tells.
+The second moment of truth is the story Edward Grey, the Kabbalist, tells.
 He and his friend are waiting to be evacuated from Dunkirk and all around them it is carnage.
 The German bombs and shells are falling and Edward turns to his friend and asks:

 Did you bring your chess set?